Zonix-YT/Miners-haven-New-Heights/README.md

 You do have to make item icons for the platforms and hydraulics!

-V8 is the final version and it allows you to add sacrifices without coding and fusions and evos are in the craftsman and are not in rebirths
+V8 and newer allows you to add sacrifices without coding and fusions and evos are in the craftsman and are not in rebirths

+V8.1 is the final version and allows you to add NPC's without scripting!